fmalina/revisions-blocl/activism/fedup.md

 all she had to do was read the newspapers.

-Though precious few inside the Fed saw the crisis coming, it is patently false to suggest insiders hadn’t been fairly warned.
+Though precious few inside the Fed saw the crisis coming, it is patently false to suggest insiders hadn't been fairly warned.

 Transcripts from FOMC meetings in 2008 reveal that the Fed misjudged the depth and severity of the evolving crisis at almost every turn.

-Bear Stearns had gotten greedy, but the underlying conditions that allowed it to grow so spectacularly and fall so hard wouldn’t have existed if Greenspan had the spine to stand up to Wall Street beginning in 1987.
+Bear Stearns had gotten greedy, but the underlying conditions that allowed it to grow so spectacularly and fall so hard wouldn't have existed if Greenspan had the spine to stand up to Wall Street beginning in 1987.

 The Bear rescue also marked the beginning of the unraveling of the Fed’s